Facebook unveils free-to-play cloud gaming service

-Facebook has unveiled a free-to-play cloud gaming service that will let Facebook users immediately play and share high-quality games.
-The service is part of Facebook Gaming and is now in a beta test for a limited number of users.
+Facebook has unveiled a free-to-play cloud gaming service for sharing and playing games.
+The service is part of Facebook Gaming and is now in a beta test for a limited number of people.

 The move takes Facebook deeper into the distribution of games, in addition to Instant Games people can play via its messaging service and newsfeed.
-The cloud-gaming service will launch with just five games.
-That may sound like a timid way for a tech giant to expand its presence in games.
+The cloud gaming service will launch with just five games.
+That may sound like a timid way for a tech giant to expand its presence in gaming.
 But the service already has 200,000 users, which is more than most challengers to the traditional game platforms can manage, even with their official launches.

-While Facebook’s existing Instant Games are lightweight titles for casual gamers and their friends, the new service will let people play more sophisticated cloud-based games, such as Gameloft’s Asphalt 9: Legends racing game, Facebook’s vice president of play Jason Rubin said in an interview with GamesBeat.
+While Facebook’s existing Instant Games are lightweight titles for casual players and their friends, the new service will let people play more sophisticated cloud-based games, such as Gameloft’s Asphalt 9: Legends, Facebook’s Jason Rubin said in an interview with GamesBeat.

 “We’re not trying to stream games, and we’re not trying to compete with consoles and mobile devices,” Rubin said.
 “We’re trying to be part of the ecosystem.
 We’re letting people play wherever they want.
 We’re really excited to get started with a light experience.
 The install process is a single click.”

 More than 700 million Facebook users play games, out of 2.7 billion monthly active users on the platform.
-The new rollout of the cloud service is a baby step into games, but one Facebook hopes will help it learn a lot about gaming.
+The new rollout of the cloud service is a baby step into games, but one Facebook hopes will help it learn.
 Facebook’s Instant Games, which are based on the HTML5 web format, currently reach around 350 million players.

-Only five games are available at the moment, four of which can be played in select regions in the U.S. Rubin said he didn’t consider the service to be in its formal launch phase yet.
+Of the five games, four can be played in select regions in the U.S. Rubin said he didn’t consider this to be in its formal launch phase yet.
 But he explained the company is making the announcement now because it’s expanding the beta test to more people and figured the press was going to find out about it soon enough.

 The service was born out of a deal initiated last year, when Facebook acquired Madrid-based cloud gaming startup PlayGiga for $78 million.
-PlayGiga launched in 2013 and developed a gaming-as-a-service platform based on Intel’s Visual Cloud platform.
+PlayGiga launched in 2013 and developed a gaming-as-a-service platform based on Intel’s Visual Cloud.
 All told, Facebook has been working on this cloud-gaming effort for around 18 months.

 “Facebook is about communities, and every year the time spent in gaming communities keeps growing,” Rubin said.
 “It’s obvious gaming is becoming a bigger community.
 Only about half of our gaming users play games on Facebook, and this will help close the gap.
 There’s a big difference because of the kind of games we offer.
 People can play more games without ever leaving Facebook.”

 Games like Asphalt 9: Legends exist on both Google Play and the App Store, but it wasn’t possible to play many of them on Facebook without cloud-streaming tech.
-I tried out Asphalt 9: Legends on my PC, and it was fine.
+I tried out Asphalt 9 on my PC, and it was fine.
 It loaded instantly and I was playing within seconds.
-It looked like high-definition quality (720p) in a window on my PC.
+It looked like high-definition quality in a window on my PC.
 Facebook enables the game to run on a PC by running the Android title in emulation on the cloud gaming service.

 “Facebook is dipping a toe in the cloud-streamed gaming pool with this beta,” market researcher IDC’s Lewis Ward said in an email to GamesBeat.
 “A lot more needs to be done before it can be compared to [Microsoft’s] xCloud or [Sony’s] PlayStation Now, etc. Interestingly, Facebook is focused on free-to-play mobile games and will have in-game ads integrated across Android and PC screens out of the gate, and that’s unique.”